rubengamboa/4820-slides/ch01-worlds-of-dbms.Rmd

 ## Brief History of Databases

 * The history of computers starts with **ballistics**
-  * As in the ballistics equations of hitting a tank with a shell
+  * As in the ballistic equations for hitting a tank with a shell
   * Or hitting a stationary target with a bomb
 * But the **commercial** history of computers starts with databases
   * Airline reservation systems